 — — —

 There are 2 little boys that make me mom — a creative, inventive, improvisational journey at every moment!
 I attended Waldorf school as a child, which inspired early knitting adventures, a wide imagination and a firm appreciation of wonder.
 Eventually I found my way to The School of Toronto Dance Theatre’s Professional Training Program in the late 1990s where I studied contemporary dance.
 I worked in various capacities at The Dance Current magazine – from news editor and writer to circulation and advertising to managing editor – over 10 years and I still work as an independent arts administrator.
 I am surrounded both personally and professionally by a wealth of creative, excellent folk who help keep me grounded, silly, inspired, edited and generally filled with goodness.

 — — —

 CRAFTS & TEXTILES

 I love to make things and when I’m not making things, I’m thinking about making things, concocting the next project!
-In particular I sew, but I also carve a mean stamp, wield a glue stick or gun quite deftly and adore the myriad of textures available in paper – the possibility in a bolt of fabric, a sheet of paper, a skein of yarn or floss.
+In particular I sew, but I also carve a mean rubber stamp, wield both glue stick and gun quite deftly and adore the myriad of textures available in paper, the possibility in a bolt of fabric, a sheet of paper, a skein of yarn or floss.
 Dreams of making and actually making – that’s what makes me hum.

 At the moment Pocket Alchemy is focused on the creation of a regular line of burping clothes, receiving blankets, quilts and play mats for babies.

 — — —

 At the centre of myself, I’m a dancer.
 Inspired by the collision of words and movement, Pocket Alchemy dance works often include the integration of text, audibly or on the sets or costumes.
 I develop my choreography through a “sourdough” process of words informing movement, movement inspiring text and so on, back and forth until a delicious piece of dance is cooked up.